-Families wishing to request a specific grade teacher should have request to the school principal by July 15th of the summer prior to the year the request would go into effect.
-Teachers and administrators consider many factors when determining the class list, for that reason there is not a guarantee of honoring all request.
+Families wishing to request a specific grade teacher should have request to the school principal by July 1st prior to the year the request would go into effect.
+Teachers and administrators consider many factors when determining the class list, for that reason there is not a guarantee of honoring all requests.